yashsriram/yashsriram.github.io/README.md

         - [ ] Update scratch.
 - Build a Server Client for browsing.
     - [ ] CRUD of statements.
+        - [x] R
+        - [x] C
+        - [ ] U
+        - [ ] D
+    - [ ] Open page navigations.
+        - [ ] URL.
+        - [ ] List.
+        - [ ] Parents/Children.
+        - [ ] Show ancestors and descendants graphs, which can open statements.
     - [ ] Colors.
     - [ ] Chapter seperators.
     - [ ] Uploading to github.
+        - [ ] The intended use of this system is to start server on localhost and use browser/client as a UI.
+Kind of like a native application.
+Not meant to be deployed on server.
+        - [ ] This way any additions/updates to content or code are nicely commited and pushed to gituhub.
+        - [ ] On any critical bug which erases content, you can get latest content from github.
+        - [ ] That is why it is important to commit regularly.
     - [x] Left right to move across statements.
 Instead of that prev and next links at relatively same positions.
     - [x] Statement id list view/Statement complete view.
     - [x] Able to search in entire graph.